Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-giftcards-customer-delete.md

-### Delete Value Customer [DELETE /values/{id}/customer]
+### Delete a Giftcard's Contact [DELETE /values/giftcards/{id}/contact]

 + Request (application/json)

-    Remove the Customer as the owner of a Value.
-The Customer's info is not deleted.
+    Remove the Contact as the owner of a Giftcard.
+The Contact's info is not deleted.

     + Headers

             {{header.authorization}}

 + Parameter
-    + id (string) - the id of the Value to remove the Customer from.
+    + id (string) - the id of the Giftcard to remove the Contact from.

 + Response 200 (application/json)